Topics: Sabrina Carpenter, Celebrity, Coachella, Festivals, Music, Justin Bieber, Social Media

 A fourth piped up: "At least the girls showed up for Coachella!!"

-Not everyone agreed, however, as one Belieber defended: "A lot of people are calling it low energy or underwhelming.
+Not everyone agreed, however, as one Belieber said: "A lot of people are calling it low energy or underwhelming.
 But for me, it felt like the healthiest kind of comeback for Justino.
 He did not force a high-production machine that could burn him out again.
 Instead, he sat with his past, scrolling through old YouTube videos, dueting with his younger self, and mixing nostalgia with new chapters."

 "That takes real courage when fame once broke so many pieces of you," they continued.
 "It is a quiet reminder that healing is not always loud or flashy.
 Sometimes it is choosing peace, family, and honest storytelling over what the crowd expects.
 I am happy for Justin."